Meaning of 1 Thessalonians 5:15 Best Explained

 Introduction

-Meaning of 1 Thessalonians 5:15 is a profound teaching on how Christians should respond to wrongdoing and interact with others in all situations:
+The message of 1 Thessalonians 5:15 is profound.
+It demonstrates how Christians should respond to wrongdoing and engage with others in all circumstances.
+The verse states:

 "Make sure that nobody pays back wrong for wrong, but always strive to do what is good for each other and for everyone else."
 (1 Thessalonians 5:15, NIV)